Yasuda / Fuji Bank: After World War II

 Following World War II, the Yasuda zaibatsu was dissolved by the Supreme Commander of the Allied Powers.
-On October 1, 1948, Yasuda Bank changed its name to The Fuji Bank, Limited, named after Mount Fuji.
+On October 1, 1948, Yasuda Bank changed its name to Fuji Bank, named after Mount Fuji.
 Fuji formed the Fuyo Group, one of the largest keiretsu, together with other former Yasuda zaibatsu companies.

 As the Japanese economy was rebuilt after the war, Fuji Bank expanded its business in syndicated lending, corporate banking, public money management, mortgages and retail financial services.
+It worked with other major banks as partners when it was at risk of over-extending its funds.
 However, the formation of Dai-Ichi Kangyo Bank (DKB) in 1971 dethroned Fuji from its top status in the Japanese banking industry.
 In an attempt to restore its preeminence, Fuji agreed to merge with Osaka-based Sanwa Bank in the late 1970s, but failed to win approval from the Ministry of Finance.
 Sumitomo Bank also rose as an intense competitor to Fuji in the 1980s, and both banks aggressively courted similar corporate banking clients, growing their loan portfolios dramatically with what would later become non-performing loans.
 Fuji Capital Markets Corp. was founded in New York in 1990 going on to become one of the lead players in the swaps market.
-FCMC went on to open an offices in London in 1992 and Hong Kong in 1994 which still exist as Mizuho Capital Markets Corp.
+FCMC went on to open offices in London in 1992 and Hong Kong in 1994 which still exist as Mizuho Capital Markets Corp.
 FCMC was one of the first Japanese Banks to connect to the internet, registering the fcmc.com domain in 1993.
 However, following the collapse of the Japanese asset price bubble in the early 1990s, Fuji and other Japanese banks were increasingly troubled by bad loans and inadequate back-office systems.
 Fuji attempted to diversify its domestic services, establishing Fuji Securities and Fuji Trust & Banking Co. in 1994, but neither subsidiary was able to make substantial profits.

 On November 24, 1997, Yamaichi, Fuji Bank's affiliated securities firm, announced it would cease operations and was declared bankrupt by the Tokyo District Court.
 Fuji's inability to support Yamaichi led to a rapid fall in Fuji's stock price on the Tokyo Stock Exchange.
 Between 1998 and 2000, Fuji laid off thousands of employees and borrowed one trillion yen of public funds.
 Yasuda Trust & Banking, Fuji's affiliated trust company, entered severe financial difficulties in 1999 and sought an additional capital injection from Fuji.
 Fuji was still experiencing its own difficulties and could not afford to rescue Yasuda.
-However, Fuji and DKB were able to negotiate a three-party transaction in which Fuji and DKB merged their respective trust banks, and the merged company acquired the corporate and pension divisions of Yasuda Trust.
+However, Fuji and DKB were able to negotiate a three-party transaction in which Fuji and DKB merged their respective trust banks, and the merged company acquired the corporate and pension divisions of Yasuda Trust & Banking.